-\$172(1) B The interests of the Company's employees
+S172(1) B The interests of the Company's employees

 The Company recognises the importance of its employees and is committed to effective two-way communication and consultation.
-During the year, the Company continued to provide employees with information about the Company and its group via newsletters, intranets and regular announcements and regular Q&A sessions with senior managers.
+During the year, the Company continued to provide employees with information about the Company and its group via newsletters, intranet and regular announcements and Q&A sessions with senior managers.
 The Company also operates colleague forums to enable views to be shared in a collaborative way.

-The Company considers the welfare of its staff to be of paramount importance and has invested in a range of health and wellbeing initiatives in response to the pandemic.
+The Company considers the welfare of its staff to be of paramount importance and has invested in a range of health and wellbeing initiatives.
 The Company's policy is to promote equal opportunities across recruitment processes, training and development opportunities and workplace adjustment policies.